 Picasso Stole The Monalisa?
 In 1911, the painting disappeared with no traces.
 Picasso, the Father of Cubism Art, was detained and questioned by the authorities.
 He was later let go because he was proven innocent.

 Who is Monalisa?
-The debate still continues until today.
-But, here are three famous assumptions about the woman on the painting.
-First, many believed it’s Lisa Gherardini, the wife of an Italian merchant.
-Second, it’s a self portrait of Leonardo himself.
+The debate still continues today.
+But, here are three famous assumptions about the woman in the painting.
+First, many believed it was Lisa Gherardini, the wife of an Italian merchant.
+Second, it’s a self-portrait of Leonardo himself.
 Third, the image is a combination of Lisa and

 Related: Pyramids at Louvre Museum at Night